Skip to content

 • NH Relevance: UNH Extension Pest Fact Sheet 62 calls carpenter ants 'the most troublesome structural pest in New Hampshire' alongside termites — and 66% of US pest professionals treat carpenter ants more than any other species (NPMA 2012 Hansen)

-• Action Needed: Get a free inspection, ask for a Tier 1/2/3 classification in writing, compare one-time vs. quarterly using the 5-year math, and get wood repair quotes separately from a licensed contractor
+• Action Needed: Get a free inspection, ask for a Tier 1/2/3 classification in writing, compare one-time vs. quarterly, and get wood repair quotes separately from a licensed contractor

 Key Statistics

-Carpenter Ant Treatment Cost in New Hampshire: 2026 Manchester / Bedford / Nashua Pricing and the 8–23× Cost-of-Delay ROI — The Numbers
+Carpenter Ant Treatment Cost in New Hampshire: What Drives the Price and Why Early Action Costs Far Less — The Numbers

 55%